Reification (fallacy)

 Reification (also known as concretism, hypostatization, or the fallacy of misplaced concreteness) is a fallacy of ambiguity, when an abstraction (abstract belief or hypothetical construct) is treated as if it were a concrete real event or physical entity.

 In other words, it is the error of treating something that is not concrete, such as an idea, as a concrete thing.
 A common case of reification is the confusion of a model with reality: "the map is not the territory".

 Reification is part of normal usage of natural language, as well as of literature, where a reified abstraction is intended as a figure of speech, and actually understood as such.
 But the use of reification in logical reasoning or rhetoric is misleading and usually regarded as a fallacy.

 A potential consequence of reification is exemplified by Goodhart's law, where changes in the measurement of a phenomenon are mistaken for changes to the phenomenon itself.

 Etymology

-The term "reification" originates from the combination of the Latin terms res ("thing") and -fication, a suffix related to facere ("to make").
-Thus reification can be loosely translated as "thing-making"; the turning of something abstract into a concrete thing or object.
+The term reification originates from a Latinate combination of the word for "thing", res (combinative form: re, as in republic, "the public thing"), with the suffixes -ificare ("-ify", lit. 'to make', related to facio) and -tio (oblique stem: -tion-, denoting an action or process, similar to -ing), thus meaning "the action of making (into) a thing", or more pithily "thingmaking", being the transformation of the abstract into the concrete.